dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/compliance-or-regulatory-standards.md

 Explanation: Compliance or Regulatory Standards require business analysts to adhere to specific guidelines in requirements elicitation and documentation to ensure audit preparedness.

 Question: In what way do Compliance or Regulatory Standards influence traceability and monitoring in business analysis?
-A: By dictating more formal approaches to traceability and monitoring
+A: By mandating formal methods for traceability and monitoring
 B: By eliminating the need for a traceability matrix
 C: By focusing exclusively on the project's communication methods
 D: By reducing the importance of regulatory compliance